kitware-resonant/resonant-oauth-client/README.md

 This provides support for authenticating with Girder 4 servers, using the OAuth2.0 Authorization Code Grant with PKCE flow.

+## Overview

+JavaScript client authentication will generally work like this.

+* User clicks LogIn
+* Client redirects to a Django Oauth backend and the user enters login details into a traditional Django login form
+* Django generates a token and redirects back to the JS client with the token in the query string.
+* The JavaScript client reads the token from the query string, places it in localStorage, and erases it from the query.
+* The client's browser will now have a token in localStorage for use by the web client and `same-site` cookies set by Django.

+Token refresh will work like this.

+* If the token expires while the browser is cloesd, it will be refreshed by `maybeRestorelogin()` next time the page is opened.
+* If it expires during active use, REST requests will start to fail, and the client is responsible for handling errors and refreshing the token.
+This is statistically unlikely.

+The server will always allow refresh for any token that hasn't been explicitly revoked.

 ## Usage
 * Install the library:
   ```bash